lovincyrus/coolection/README.md

 # Start the database
 pnpm db:up

-# Force push schema
+# Pull to sync the schema
-pnpm db:push
+pnpm db:pull

 # Seed the database
 pnpm db:seed